isaac-sim/IsaacLab/source/standalone/workflows/ray/README.md

 The Ray integration is useful to you if any of the following apply:
 - You want to run several training runs at once in parallel or consecutively with minimal interaction
 - You want to use the same training setup everywhere (on cloud and local) with minimal overhead
+- You want to tune hyperparameters with an existing model sweep ecosystem
 - You want to tune models' hyperparameters as fast as possible in parallel on multiple GPUs and/or multiple GPU Nodes
 - You want to simultaneously tune model hyperparameters for different environments/agents (see advanced usage)

-Notably, this Ray integration is able to leverage the existing Isaac Lab Hydra support for changing hyperparameters.
-See ``hyperparameter_tuning/config/vision_cartpole.py`` for a demonstration of how easy hyperparameter tuning can be when leveraging Isaac-Ray and Hydra.

 # Installation

 This guide includes additional dependencies that are not part of the default Isaac Lab install as this functionality is still largely experimental.

-***You likely need to install `kubectl`*** , which can be done from [this link here](https://kubernetes.io/docs/tasks/tools/).

-Note that if you are using Ray Clusters without kubernetes, like on a local setup, this dependency is not needed.
+If you are using Ray Clusters without kubernetes, like on a local setup, then you do not need ```kubectl```.
+Otherwise, you likely need to install `kubectl` , which can be done from [this link here](https://kubernetes.io/docs/tasks/tools/).

 To install all Python dependencies, run